milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 In exceptional circumstances, we may preemptively suspend accounts when we believe an individual’s use of Twitch poses a high likelihood of inciting violence.
 In weighing the risk of harm, we consider an individual’s influence, the level of recklessness in their past behaviors (on Twitch or elsewhere), whether or not there continues to be a risk of harm, and the scale of ongoing threats.

-Content or activities that threaten or promote sexual violence or exploitation are strictly prohibited and may be reported to law enforcement.
-See Adult Sexual Violence and Exploitation for more detail.
+Content or activities that threaten or promote sexual violence are strictly prohibited and may be reported to law enforcement.
+See Adult Sexual Violence for more detail.

 Terrorism and Violent Extremism